 Jump to:Page Content

-The curriculum requires students to complete distribution requirements, core requirements and an Oral General Examination, and participate in PhD research seminars.
+The curriculum requires students to complete core requirements and an Oral General Examination, and participate in PhD research seminars.
 All public policy coursework and qualifying exams should be completed within the first two years.

 By the end of their third year, students submit and defend a dissertation prospectus after which they research, write, and prepare to defend their dissertation.
 Typically, students wrap up researching and writing their dissertation within three years after their Oral General Examination.